ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- Verify the parent block is available and has a timestamp earlier than the block timestamp.
+- The parent block of the proposed block must exist and have an earlier timestamp.

 ```go
 parent, err := b.vm.GetStatelessBlock(b.Prnt)